- Our Work

 - Strengthening conservation management and promoting environmentally friendly, sustainable tourism while including local and indigenous communities in the industry.

-Livelihood and Income from the Environment Program in the Sinai: USAID is improving the livelihood of low-income Bedouins in the Central Sinai region by promoting environmentally sustainable development.
-The program focuses on addressing basic needs through the provision of small infrastructure, public transportation systems and access roads, water desalination plants and vocational training resulting in improved job and business opportunities.
+Livelihood and Income from the Environment Program in the Sinai: USAID improved the livelihoods of low-income Bedouins in the Central Sinai region by promoting environmentally sustainable development.
+The program focused on addressing basic needs through the provision of small infrastructure, public transportation systems and access roads, water desalination plants and vocational training resulting in improved job and business opportunities.

 Air Improvement: Environmental degradation impacts health, public welfare and economic development.

 - The reduction of lead levels in the air by more than 65 percent;

 - The installation of a comprehensive air monitoring system and successfully transferred it to the Egyptian government; and